 Put safety at the top of the list when getting kids ready for school

-(Tuesday, August 30th) — It is almost time for the school bells to ring again and the American Red Cross in Maine has some tips to follow to help make the trip back to the classroom a safe one.
+Denver, Monday, August 8, 2016 — It’s almost time for the school bells to ring again and the American Red Cross has steps everyone can follow to help make the trip back to the classroom a safe one.

-“Safety should be the top priority for all students, especially younger children and those heading to school for the first time,” said Patricia Murtagh, CEO of the American Red Cross in Maine.
-“Whether riding, biking or walking to school, we want everyone to arrive and then return home safely from school.”
+“Safety should be the top priority for all students, especially younger children and those heading to school for the first time,” said Gino Greco, CEO, Red Cross of Colorado & Wyoming.
+“Whether riding, biking or walking to school, we want everyone to arrive and then return home safely.”

 Parents should also make sure the child knows their phone number, address, how to get in touch with their parents at work, how to get in touch with another trusted adult and how to dial 9-1-1.
 They should also teach children not to talk to strangers or accept rides from someone they don’t know.

 TAKE A FIRST AID CLASS Red Cross training can give someone the confidence and skills to help with everyday emergencies from paper cuts to school sports injuries.
 A variety of online and in-class courses are available at redcross.org/takeaclass.
 People can download the free Red Cross First Aid App (redcross.org/apps) for instant access to expert advice whenever and wherever needed.